 's film Red Beard

-; and follows many of the tropes invoked by that film; plus many of its own.
+; it follows many of the tropes invoked by that film; plus many of its own.

 White Dwarf contains examples of: